-Assets and liabilities are managed by the administration of each of the Grupo Nutresa Companies; no segment allocation is assigned.
+Assets and liabilities are managed by the administration of each of the subsidiaries of Grupo Nutresa; no segment allocation is assigned.

 There are no individual customers whose transactions represent more than 10% of Grupo Nutresa's income.

 5.1 Operating income: